-The objectives in developing a new formulation of Levothyrox® (hereafter named Levothyrox®NF) were two-fold; to improve pharmaceutical stability and to ensure a potency specification over a shelf-life of at least 18 months.
+The objectives in developing a new formulation of Levothyrox® (hereafter named Levothyrox®NF) were two fold; to improve pharmaceutical stability and to ensure a potency specification over a shelf-life of at least 18 months.
 The active drug (synthetic L-thyroxine, levothyroxine, or L-T4) was the same as in the original formulation (hereafter named Levothyrox®OF).
-The excipients only were changed, with the replacement of lactose by mannitol and citric acid, both of which having been claimed by French Authorities as excipients not known to have a recognized action or to affect on the administered dose of Levothyrox®NF [3].
-Following this substitutiion and over 13 months of marketing of the new formulation (from 27 March 2017 to 17 April 2018), as many as 31,411 patients had declared ADRs to the French network of pharmacovigilance centres, after switching from the old to the new Levothyrox formulation, i.e.about 1.43% of patients treated with Levothyrox®NF.
-Most ADRs occurred shortly after this imposed change and the official pharmacovigilance review reported that for 1745 patients documented for their thyroidal status before and after the switch between the two formulations that 23% have an hypothyroidism, 10% an hyperthyroidism and that 67% were normal regarding their TSH status [2].
+The excipients only were changed, with the replacement of lactose by mannitol and citric acid, both of which have been claimed by French authorities as excipients not known to have a recognised action on or to affect the administered dose of Levothyrox®NF [4].
+Following this substitution and over 13 months of marketing the new formulation (from 27 March, 2017 to 17 April, 2018), as many as 31,411 patients had declared ADRs to the French network of pharmacovigilance centres, after switching from the old to the new Levothyrox® formulation; this number is approximately 1.43% of patients treated with Levothyrox®NF [3].
+Most ADRs occurred shortly after this imposed change and the official pharmacovigilance review reported, for 1745 patients documented for their thyroidal status before and after the switch between the two formulations, that 23% were hypothyroid, 10% were hyperthyroid, while 67% were normal for thyroid-stimulating hormone status [1].

 The conclusion of the French regulatory agency is that it is not possible, from their data analysis, to suggest an hypothesis to account for these ADRs.
-The possibility of bioinequivalence between the old and the new formulations has been excluded, following a large trial comparing the formulations [4].
-This conclusion was based on the 90% confidence interval (CI) for the area under the curve (AUC) plasma concentration, which is a measure of internal exposure within the pre-defined European regulatory limits of 90.00-110.00 %, hereafter reported as 0.9-1.11 limits.
+The possibility of bio-inequivalence between the old and the new formulations has been excluded, following a large pharmacokinetic study comparing the formulations [5].
+This conclusion was based on the 90% confidence interval for the area under the curve (AUC) plasma concentration, which is a measure of internal exposure within the pre-defined European regulatory limits of 90.00-111.11%, hereafter reported as 0.9-1.11 limits.